Edge-connectivity between edge-ends of infinite graphs: Acknowledgments

 We thank the support of Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP).
 The first and the second named authors were sponsored through grant numbers 2023/00595-6 and 2021/13373-6 respectively.
+We also acknowledge the referees by the careful analysis of this work, whose corresponding reports led to many improvements throughout the paper.
+In particular, we thank to the reviewer that asked for a generalization of Corollary \ref{antigot2}, which was written as one of our main results in a previous version.
+Obtained from this instigation, Theorem \ref{t2} now fits as a more structural statement regarding edge-connectivity between edge-ends in infinite graphs.